lliu006/W26_STAT293_FinalProject/README.md

 ## Acknowledgements

-- Dr. Kürüm for course instruction
+- Dr. Kürüm for course instruction and project guidance
 - Lim et al. for foundational work
 - The developers of all R packages used in this project

-Last Updated: March 3, 2026
+Last Updated: March 8, 2026